 These very brief quizzes will be conducted at any time during class, on either Tuesday or Thursday, to test skills in one or more of short answer, multiple-choice, or reading comprehension, related to the lesson materials covered in the previous week.
-Make-up quizzes can be arranged for documented medical and emergency reasons only.
+Any missed quizzes will be reweighted to the final exam for documented medical and emergency reasons only.